-The Department of Urology at the University of Washington seeks a full-time urologist with training in urological oncology at the assistant professor level, without tenure due to funding, to join an established and high volume urological cancer program at UW Medicine and the Seattle Cancer Care Alliance.
+The Department of Urology at the University of Washington seeks a full-time urologist with training in urological oncology at the assistant or associate professor level, without tenure due to funding, to join an established and high volume urological cancer program at UW Medicine and the Seattle Cancer Care Alliance.
 This position requires the applicant to possess an MD degree (or foreign equivalent), to have completed an accredited residency in Urology (or foreign equivalent), and to be Board-certified or eligible for certification in Urology with subspecialty training in urologic oncology (or foreign equivalent).

 We seek candidates who demonstrate a commitment to building and sustaining an inclusive climate for all faculty and students.
 At the University of Washington, diversity is integral to excellence.
 We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments and promote access, opportunity and justice for all.

 The Department of Urology has an established and high volume urologic practice, a large clinical population from the state of Washington and four neighboring states, active research programs, and an extremely strong academic urology faculty.
 Candidates should be capable of developing and growing a urologic cancer practice, including some aspects of general urology.
 The candidate will be required to perform open and robotic-assisted surgery and collaborate with other surgeons and medical/radiation oncologists within and across UW Medicine and its affiliated entities.

 The University of Washington faculty engage in teaching, research, and service.
 Thus, the candidate must demonstrate clinical excellence and a commitment to teach residents, fellows and students; interested applicants may propose a research program.
 The University of Washington, a recipient of the 2006 Alfred P. Sloan award for Faculty Career Flexibility, is committed to supporting the work-life balance of its faculty.